Culture of the People's Republic of China: Painting and calligraphy

 Beginning in the thirteenth century, there developed a tradition of painting simple subjects — a branch with fruit, a few flowers, or one or two horses.
 Narrative painting, with a wider color range and a much busier composition than the Song painting, was immensely popular at the time of the Ming dynasty (1368–1644).

 During the Ming period, the first books illustrated with colored woodcuts appeared.
 As the techniques of color printing were perfected, illustrated manuals on the art of painting began to be published.
 Jieziyuan Huazhuan (Manual of the Mustard Seed Garden), a five-volume work first published in 1679, has been in use as a technical textbook for artists and students ever since.

 Beginning with the New Culture Movement, Chinese artists started to adopt Western techniques.
 It also was during this time that oil painting was introduced to China.

 In the early years of the People's Republic, artists were encouraged to employ socialist realism.
 Some Soviet socialist realism was imported without modification, and painters were assigned subjects and expected to mass-produce paintings.
 This regimen was considerably relaxed in 1953, and after the Hundred Flowers Campaign of 1956–57, traditional Chinese painting experienced a significant revival.
 Along with these developments in professional art circles, there was a proliferation of peasant art depicting everyday life in rural areas on wall murals and in open-air painting exhibitions.

 During the Cultural Revolution, art schools were closed, and the publication of art journals and major art exhibitions ceased.
 Nevertheless, amateur art continued to flourish throughout this period.

 Following the Cultural Revolution, art schools and professional organizations were reinstated.
 Exchanges were set up with groups of foreign artists, and Chinese artists began to experiment with new subjects and techniques.

+Hong Kong culture

+The culture of Hong Kong is primarily a mix of Chinese and British influences, stemming from Lingnan Cantonese roots and Hong Kong's status as a British colony from 1841 to 1997.
+As a result, after the 1997 transfer of sovereignty to the People's Republic of China, Hong Kong has continued to develop a unique identity under the framework of One Country, Two Systems.

+Macau culture

+Macau's urban landscape was shaped by the lengthy confluence of the Portuguese urban tradition with that of vernacular Chinese settlements.
+From Macau's formative years onwards, the fortified Christian city, ordered by strategic placements of civic and religious institutions, was surrounded by the commercial Chinese city.
+It has also been deemed to possess the oldest, most intact and consolidated array of striking architectural heritage of predominantly European influence interwoven with Chinese settlements.